Tarot

 Tarot is both a means of divination and a structured form of self-exploration and self-analysis.
 How you use tarot is up to you.
 Many readers ask questions about the future or the otherwise unknowable.
 Others ask questions about themselves, and use the cards for personal insight.

-Is tarot divination?
+Is tarot spiritual exploration?
 This might seem a question with an obvious answer, but the question is actually more complicated than it seems.

 Divination vs. Self-Analysis